-Participants were recruited based on membership in selected target populations - stakeholders who may effect or be affected by cave stewardship policies and legislation.
-Cave-related stakeholders fell into one of two, potentially overlapping, communities - the community of interest and the community of place (table three).
+Participants were recruited based on membership in selected target populations - stakeholders who may effect or be affected by cave management stewardship policies and legislation.
+Caverelated stakeholders fell into one of two, potentially overlapping, communities - the community of interest and the community of place (table threeone).
+Cave related stakeholders fell into one of two, potentially overlapping, communities - the community of interest and the community of place (table 2).

-Nine focus groups were conducted, involving sixty participants.
-Four focus groups were held during a national caving event (thirty-nine participants, who had caved in one or both study regions).
-Five were held within the specific study sites (twenty-one participants), three in Kentucky, and two in New Mexico.
+Nine focus groups were conducted, involving 60-sixty participants.
+Four 'community of interest' focus groups were held during a national caving event (39-thirty-nine participants, who had caved in one or both study regions).
+Five 'community of place' focus groups were held within the specific study sites (21-twenty-one participants), three in Kentucky, and two in New Mexico.
 Effective focus groups comprise six to eight participants.
 For complex topics, or when participants have expertise on the subject smaller groups should be considered (Krueger, 1995).
 In this study, focus group sizes ranged from two to twelve.
 Variations in group numbers resulted from participants failing to attend or the inclusion of individuals invited by participants.